 University of Alabama at Birmingham

 The Department of Cell, Developmental and Integrative Biology (CDIB) in conjunction with the Department of Medical Education announces a professional development course in human gross anatomy with complete dissection for current and future high school and collegiate anatomy educators.
-This 3-day course includes lectures and complete dissection of the back and upper limb.
+This 3-day course includes lectures and complete dissection of the lower limb.
 Educational strategies for anatomy educators will be emphasized throughout.
 This course is specifically designed for teachers of anatomy at both the secondary and post-secondary levels.

-- Identify the contents and organization of the back and upper limb.
+- Identify the contents and organization of the lower limb.

-- Relate the gross anatomy of the back and upper limb to common medical illnesses that may be of interest to future health professionals.
+- Relate the gross anatomy of the lower limb to common medical illnesses that may be of interest to future health professionals.

 Dissection of the human body is a privilege that is often restricted to medical and/or health professional students.
 Many anatomy educators at the high school and undergraduate level never get the chance to see and touch the actual anatomy that they are teaching.
 This course is designed to provide that opportunity.
 This course is specifically for current high school biology/anatomy teachers and undergraduate anatomy faculty at 2- and 4-year colleges and universities.
 Also invited to attend are graduate students and post-docs who plan to teach anatomy at either the secondary or collegiate level.
 We invite graduate students from both the biomedical science departments and the School of Education.